Artificial intelligence, evolutionary computation and machine learning

 Our researchers are internationally respected, many of them partnering with companies such as Google, Microsoft, Huawei and IBM, as well as with other universities, including the University of Oxford in the United Kingdom and Carnegie Mellon University in the United States.

-The work of Victoria University researchers is transforming areas such as skin and breast cancer detection, earthquake modelling, precision agriculture and seafood production, image recognition, object detection, biomarker detection, satellite image processing, cloud computing, text mining and natural language processing.
+The work of Victoria University of Wellington researchers is transforming areas such as skin and breast cancer detection, earthquake modelling, precision agriculture and seafood production, image recognition, object detection, biomarker detection, satellite image processing, cloud computing, text mining and natural language processing.

 They are led by Professor Mengjie Zhang, who in 2017 was named by the Genetic and Evolutionary Computation Conference as the number one researcher in full paper publication during 2005–2017 and third in his field in terms of his active networking connections.